playframework/playframework/documentation/manual/experimental/AkkaHttpServer.md

 <!--- Copyright (C) 2009-2015 Typesafe Inc. <http://www.typesafe.com> -->
-# Akka HTTP server backend (experimental)
+# Akka HTTP server backend _(experimental)_

 > **Play experimental libraries are not ready for production use**.
 APIs may change.
 Features may not work properly.

-The Play 2 APIs are built on top of an HTTP server backend.
-The default HTTP server backend uses the [Netty](http://netty.io/) library.
-In Play 2.4 another **experimental** backend, based on [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/current/), is also available.
-The Akka HTTP backend aims to provide the same Play API as the Netty HTTP backend.
-At the moment the Akka HTTP backend is missing quite a few features.

-The experimental Akka HTTP backend is a technical proof of concept.
-It is not intended for production use and it doesn't implement the full Play API.
-The purpose of the new backend is to trial Akka HTTP as a possible backend for a future version of Play.
-The backend also serves as a valuable test case for our friends on the Akka project.
+Play 2's main server is built on top of [Netty](http://netty.io/).
+In Play 2.4 we started experimenting with an experimental server based on [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/current/).
+Akka HTTP is an HTTP library built on to of Akka.
+It is written by the authors of [Spray](http://spray.io/).

+The purpose of this backend is:

+* to check that the Akka HTTP API provides all the features that Play needs
+* to gain knowledge about Akka HTTP in case we want to use it in Play in the future.

+In future versions of Play we may implement a production quality Akka HTTP backend, but in Play 2.4 the Akka HTTP server is mostly a proof of concept.
+We do **not** recommend that you use it for anything other than learning about Play or Akka HTTP server code.
+In Play 2.4 you should always use the default Netty-based server for production code.

 ## Known issues

+* Slow.
+There is a lot more copying in the Akka HTTP backend because the Play and Akka HTTP APIs are not naturally compatible.
+A lot of extra copying is needed to translate the objects.
-* WebSockets are not supported.
-This will be fixed once Akka HTTP gains WebSocket support.
+* WebSockets are not supported, due to missing support in Akka HTTP.
-* No HTTPS support.
+* No HTTPS support, again due to missing support in Akka HTTP.
-* If a `Content-Length` header is not supplied, the Akka HTTP server always uses chunked encoding.
-This is different from the Netty backend which will automatically buffer some requests to get a `Content-Length`.
-* No `X-Forwarded-For` support.
-* No `RequestHeader.username` support.
-* Server shutdown is a bit rough now.
+* Server shutdown is a bit rough.
 HTTP server actors are just killed.
-* No attempt has been made to tune performance.
-Performance will to be slower than Netty.
-For example, currently there is a lot of extra copying between Play's `Array[Byte]` and Akka's `ByteString`.
-This could be optimized.
-* The implementation contains a lot of code duplicated from Netty.
+* The implementation contains code duplicated from the Netty backend.
-* There are no proper documentation tests for the code written on this page.

 ## Usage